iptch/2022-fall-architectural-katas/README.md

 <img width="600" src="domain/resources/hey_blue_header.png">
 </p>

-The O'Reillys 2022 Fall Architectural Katas. 🤓
+This work represents our contribution to the Fall 2022 Architectural Katas hosted by [O'Reilly](https://learning.oreilly.com/home/).
+We seek to develop a software architecture for the [**Hey, Blue!**](https://www.verdiecoschool.org/heyblue) initiative.
+It's mission is establish connections among police officers and community members who sharing a common purpose.
+Hey, Blue! has been brought to live by [John Verdi](https://www.verdiecoschool.org/ourteam), a  retired law enforcement officer from NYC and 9/11 first responder.

-## Team IPT
+## Who we are
-Our IPT consists of [Matthäus Heer](https://ipt.ch/de/team/mitarbeiter/matthaus-heer), [Nicolas Mesot](https://ipt.ch/de/team/mitarbeiter/nicolas-mesot) and [Max Riedel](https://ipt.ch/de/team/mitarbeiter/max-riedel).
+Our team IPT consists of [Matthäus Heer](https://ipt.ch/de/team/mitarbeiter/matthaus-heer), [Nicolas Mesot](https://ipt.ch/de/team/mitarbeiter/nicolas-mesot) and [Max Riedel](https://ipt.ch/de/team/mitarbeiter/max-riedel).
 We are IT Consultants with [Innovation Process Technology AG](https://ipt.ch) 🚀 in Zurich, Switzerland.
+Our goal is to make technology valuable.
+Thus, we put our ❤️ into *IT*.

 ## Actors Overview
 The following overview exhibits all actors participating in the **Hey, Blue!** ecosystem with their main intentions and capabilities.